airshipit/shipyard/doc/source/CLI.rst

 Shipyard command options
 ------------------------
 The base shipyard command supports options that determine cross-CLI behaviors.
-These options are positionally immediately following the shipyard command as shown here:
+These options are positioned immediately following the shipyard command as shown here:

 ::